ktiy/kauw/README.md

 - be small and fairly minimalist
 - help myself learn nim and get around x11

+## config
+the default config is [src/config.def.nim]; you can duplicate it (and be sure to rename it to config.nim) and make changes to your liking

 ## development
 clone using
 ```